James III of Majorca: Life

 James was born in Catania, Sicily.
 Margaret of Villehardouin, James's maternal grandmother, fought to reclaim the Principality of Achaea from the Angevins of the Kingdom of Naples.
 However, Isabella died shortly after giving birth, and James was subsequently declared the Prince of Achaea, with his father assuming guardianship over him.
 In an attempt to gain control of the principality, Ferdinand launched an invasion of the Morea but met his demise in the Battle of Manolada in 1316.
 Despite this setback, starting from 1331, the feudal lords of Achaea gradually acknowledged James's rights.
 By 1333, this recognition became complete, even though the Angevin heirs of Philip I of Taranto persisted in pressing their claim.

 Upon the death of his uncle Sancho in 1324, James inherited the Kingdom of Majorca.
 His uncle Philip acted as regent for the kingdom until 1329.
 In a bid to cultivate amicable relations with the Crown of Aragon, James tied the knot with Constance, the daughter of Alfonso IV of Aragon.
 Even though the kings of Majorca traditionally swore an oath of fealty to the kings of Aragon, James contended that no king could exercise authority over another king.
 He supported the University of Montpellier, which was situated within his continental domains, and the legal scholars from that institution championed his royal prerogatives.

 On 9 May 1337, James introduced the Leges palatinae, an intricate legal code governing his court and the first of its kind.
 To accompany this, he commissioned a finely crafted illuminated manuscript in an Italian style, which he managed to preserve even after losing his throne.
 He transported it to the Roman curia and eventually sold it to Philip VI of France.

 In 1342, James declined to pledge the oath of fealty to his cousin Peter IV of Aragon.
 Nevertheless, he received support from the scholars of the University of Montpellier and from Aragonese troubadour, Thomàs Périz de Fozes, who penned a poem in defense of James.
 This disagreement led to a brief conflict during which Peter managed to expel James from Majorca, subsequently reannexing the Balearic Islands to the Crown of Aragon.
-Tragically, James died on 25 October 1349 at the Battle of Llucmajor while attempting to recapture the island.
+James died on 25 October 1349 at the Battle of Llucmajor while attempting to recapture the island.